FedEx (NYSE:FDX) PT Raised to $260.00

-FedEx (NYSE:FDX) had its target price upped by stock analysts at Citigroup from $235.00 to $260.00 in a note issued to investors on Thursday, The Fly reports.
-The firm currently has a “buy” rating on the shipping service provider’s stock.
-Citigroup‘s price target indicates a potential upside of 11.69% from the stock’s current price.
+FedEx (NYSE:FDX) had its price target upped by investment analysts at Credit Suisse Group from $171.00 to $260.00 in a report released on Monday, MarketBeat reports.
+The brokerage currently has an “outperform” rating on the shipping service provider’s stock.
+Credit Suisse Group’s price target would suggest a potential upside of 9.86% from the company’s current price.

-FedEx (NYSE:FDX) last announced its quarterly earnings data on Tuesday, June 30th.
-The shipping service provider reported $2.53 earnings per share for the quarter, beating analysts’ consensus estimates of $1.42 by $1.11.
+FedEx (NYSE:FDX) last released its quarterly earnings results on Tuesday, September 15th.
+The shipping service provider reported $4.87 earnings per share for the quarter, beating the Zacks’ consensus estimate of $2.69 by $2.18.
+The company had revenue of $19.32 billion for the quarter, compared to analysts’ expectations of $17.56 billion.
 FedEx had a return on equity of 13.49% and a net margin of 1.86%.
-The company had revenue of $17.36 billion for the quarter, compared to analyst estimates of $16.54 billion.
-During the same quarter last year, the firm posted $5.01 EPS.
-The firm’s revenue for the quarter was down 2.5% on a year-over-year basis.
-As a group, analysts expect that FedEx will post 10.52 earnings per share for the current year.
+The business’s revenue for the quarter was up 13.3% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $3.05 earnings per share.
+As a group, analysts forecast that FedEx will post 10.52 EPS for the current year.

-In other FedEx news, Director David P. Steiner sold 1,951 shares of the business’s stock in a transaction dated Wednesday, August 12th.
-The shares were sold at an average price of $205.00, for a total transaction of $399,955.00.
-Following the sale, the director now directly owns 31,610 shares in the company, valued at $6,480,050.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP Brie Carere sold 1,307 shares of the stock in a transaction dated Wednesday, August 12th.
-The stock was sold at an average price of $202.60, for a total transaction of $264,798.20.
-Following the sale, the executive vice president now directly owns 11,481 shares in the company, valued at approximately $2,326,050.60.
+In other news, EVP Robert B. Carter sold 21,480 shares of the business’s stock in a transaction on Wednesday, July 8th.
+The shares were sold at an average price of $157.53, for a total transaction of $3,383,744.40.
+Following the transaction, the executive vice president now directly owns 74,366 shares in the company, valued at approximately $11,714,875.98.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, CEO Henry J. Maier sold 8,750 shares of the business’s stock in a transaction on Thursday, July 16th.
+The shares were sold at an average price of $166.48, for a total transaction of $1,456,700.00.
+Following the transaction, the chief executive officer now owns 49,417 shares in the company, valued at $8,226,942.16.
 The disclosure for this sale can be found here.
-Insiders have sold 44,058 shares of company stock worth $7,149,678 over the last 90 days.
-8.49% of the stock is owned by insiders.
+Over the last quarter, insiders have sold 44,058 shares of company stock worth $7,149,678.
+Corporate insiders own 8.49% of the company’s stock.

-A number of institutional investors and hedge funds have recently made changes to their positions in FDX.
-Lincoln National Corp boosted its position in FedEx by 65.7% in the 1st quarter.
-Lincoln National Corp now owns 4,205 shares of the shipping service provider’s stock valued at $510,000 after buying an additional 1,668 shares during the period.
-Public Employees Retirement Association of Colorado raised its stake in shares of FedEx by 4.5% in the first quarter.
-Public Employees Retirement Association of Colorado now owns 46,905 shares of the shipping service provider’s stock valued at $5,688,000 after acquiring an additional 2,039 shares in the last quarter.
-Nissay Asset Management Corp Japan ADV boosted its holdings in FedEx by 4.5% in the first quarter.
-Nissay Asset Management Corp Japan ADV now owns 31,051 shares of the shipping service provider’s stock valued at $3,765,000 after purchasing an additional 1,343 shares during the period.
-Wetherby Asset Management Inc. grew its stake in FedEx by 15.4% during the 1st quarter.
-Wetherby Asset Management Inc. now owns 4,495 shares of the shipping service provider’s stock worth $545,000 after purchasing an additional 600 shares in the last quarter.
-Finally, Retirement Network increased its holdings in FedEx by 76.9% during the 1st quarter.
-Retirement Network now owns 207 shares of the shipping service provider’s stock worth $25,000 after purchasing an additional 90 shares during the period.
-71.65% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently bought and sold shares of the company.
+FMR LLC grew its holdings in shares of FedEx by 16.8% during the 2nd quarter.
+FMR LLC now owns 4,945,173 shares of the shipping service provider’s stock valued at $693,412,000 after acquiring an additional 711,755 shares in the last quarter.
+Geode Capital Management LLC lifted its stake in shares of FedEx by 1.9% in the 1st quarter.
+Geode Capital Management LLC now owns 3,335,834 shares of the shipping service provider’s stock valued at $403,607,000 after purchasing an additional 62,064 shares during the last quarter.
+Southeastern Asset Management Inc. TN lifted its stake in shares of FedEx by 5.6% in the 1st quarter.
+Southeastern Asset Management Inc. TN now owns 2,565,436 shares of the shipping service provider’s stock valued at $311,084,000 after purchasing an additional 135,696 shares during the last quarter.
+Bank of New York Mellon Corp lifted its stake in shares of FedEx by 22.6% in the 2nd quarter.
+Bank of New York Mellon Corp now owns 2,139,149 shares of the shipping service provider’s stock valued at $299,953,000 after purchasing an additional 393,747 shares during the last quarter.
+Finally, Invesco Ltd. lifted its stake in shares of FedEx by 212.2% in the 1st quarter.
+Invesco Ltd. now owns 2,116,047 shares of the shipping service provider’s stock valued at $256,592,000 after purchasing an additional 1,438,225 shares during the last quarter.
+Institutional investors and hedge funds own 71.65% of the company’s stock.

 FedEx Corporation provides transportation, e-commerce, and business services worldwide.
 The company's FedEx Express segment offers shipping services for delivery of packages and freight.
 Its FedEx Ground segment provides business and residential money-back guaranteed ground package delivery services; and consolidates and delivers low-weight and less time-sensitive business-to-consumer packages.